How to Get a Residence Permit for Germany

 1. Apply for a D-Visa: Start by applying for a long-term work visa (D-Visa) at your nearest German embassy.
 This visa allows you to move to Germany and begin working.
 It is valid for 3-12 months.

-2. Convert D-Visa to Residence Permit: Once in Germany, apply to convert your D-Visa into a physical residence card (or Blue Card if highly qualified) at the local foreigners’ office (Ausländerbehörde).
+2. Convert your D-Visa into a Residence Permit: Once in Germany, apply to convert your D-Visa into a physical residence card (or Blue Card if highly qualified) at the local foreigners’ office (Ausländerbehörde).

 Some nationalities, such as citizens of the USA, UK, North-Ireland, Israel, South Korea, Japan, New Zealand, and Australia, can directly apply for a residence permit in Germany without needing a D-Visa.
 However, applying from abroad is often faster because German embassies are in many times better equipped than German foreigner halls.
 In case you are looking to start your job as soon as possible, we often recommend applying through a German embassy or consulate.
 This needs to be evaluated on a case-by-case basis.